 - Capri pants (no matter what label they’re given this season) only look good on women – trust me, you look ridiculous, dude.
 And if you could straighten the brim of your trucker hat parallel with your nose, or opposite exactly 180° (that's just plain backwards), I’d be ever so grateful.

 - Topless lawn care can only be pulled off by 2% of the male population, and even they come off as narcissistic – are you in the top 2?
+Seriously?!
 We both know the answer to that, so keep your shirt on.
-Women?
-No real restrictions here – celebrate nature!
+Ladies?
+Hey, if you want to continue to allow a repressive male society to keep you down with their outdated, puritanical restrictions, that's your choice.

 - If your thong looks like it’s splitting two giant hams, it’s definitely not kosher.
-For gentlemen, the Capri pants rule applies.
+For dudes, the Capri pants rule applies.

-- Banana hammocks are meant for Olympic swimmers – and only at Olympic events held every 4 years in another host country; never the beach or neighborhood pool.
+- Banana hammocks are meant for Olympic swimmers – and only at Olympic events held every four years in another host country; never the beach or neighborhood pool.

-Your razor is your friend.
-Don’t be shy.
+Gentlemen, your razor is your friend.
+Don’t be shy with it.
 If you can’t reach a spot, ask for help.
 Otherwise, cover it up.
 You’re scaring the children.

 If we all follow these simple rules, everyone can enjoy the season (and keep our collective lunches down).
 Thank you!